With COVID scrambling 2020, the Mariners are refocused on a major 2021 goal: Making the playoffs

 Given the difficulties of trying to finish the shortened 2020 regular season and all the restrictions required, then factoring in the lack of a coronavirus vaccine and the inability to institute universal rapid testing, it’s illogical to assume the 2021 baseball season will return to normal.

-And yet, it’s so easy to want to think about the progress of the Mariners’ current rebuild in the framework of a 2021 MLB season that’s close to what it’s always been: a regular spring training, a full 162-game season, minor-league seasons being played and fans in the stands.
+And yet, it’s so easy to want to think about the progress of the Mariners’ current rebuild in the framework of a 2021 MLB season that’s hopefully close to what it’s always been: a regular spring training, a full 162-game season, minor-league seasons being played and fans in the stands.

 But coming off this odd, 60-game season, it’s fair to wonder if Seattle’s timeline to “success” — a word that seems to have relative definitions — has to have been slowed or sidetracked in some way.

-The plan to get inexperienced position players like Kyle Lewis, Evan White, Shed Long Jr. and Jake Fraley close 140 games and 500 plate appearances never materialized in 2020, nor did Justin Dunn and Justus Sheffield getting 25-plus MLB starts.
+The plan to get inexperienced position players like Kyle Lewis, Evan White, Shed Long Jr. and Jake Fraley close to 140 games and 500 plate appearances never materialized in 2020, nor did Justin Dunn and Justus Sheffield getting 25-plus MLB starts.
 Meanwhile, top prospects such as Logan Gilbert and Jarred Kelenic, who were possibilities to debut in a normal 2020 season after three-plus months of minor-league games, never played a meaningful game after spring training was canceled.

 The Mariners’ on-field performance and results were inconsistent, with stretches of poor play and stretches of promising potential.